I wrote a paper almost a year ago now and since it has been

 There have been two problems in all currently running udevd's

-all major Linux distributions.
+which are shipped on all major Linux distributions.
 Even if you

-selinux or other hardening mechanisms, you are at risk
+install selinux or other hardening mechanisms, you are at risk

 (please see above screenshot on a targeted selinux config).